Lady Cynthia Mosley: Husband's adultery

 During their marriage, Lady Cynthia's younger sister, Lady Alexandra, was a mistress of Oswald Mosley, as was, briefly, their stepmother, Grace Curzon, Marchioness Curzon of Kedleston.

 Electoral defeat and death

-All the New Party's candidates in the 1931 election lost their seat or failed to win in constituencies, instead seeing a unified coalition government which involved the Conservatives, Liberals and a breakaway from the main Labour Party amid the Great Depression.
+All the New Party's candidates in the 1931 election lost their seats or failed to win in constituencies, instead seeing a unified coalition government which involved the Conservatives, Liberals and a breakaway from the main Labour Party amid the Great Depression.
 Cynthia Mosley herself did not stand in the election.
 From then on she drifted away from her husband politically, having no sympathy for his move towards fascism.
 She died in 1933 at 34 after an operation for peritonitis following acute appendicitis, in London.